 I’ve learned that there are some things I can do (and NOT do) to make these troublesome days a little easier to survive.

 What To Do When You Have a Bad Day:

 Pray and read the Bible or an encouraging book.

 Something happens inside of us when we take a few minutes to pray and focus on God’s Word.
-At times like this, these Encouraging Words scripture printables are incredibly helpful.
 Instead of seeing yourself as a victim of a bad day, your eyes will start to open to the purpose in your current situation.
 And when you start to pray for other people, well, that really changes your perspective on how bad your day actually is (or isn’t).

 Drink water and have a healthy snack.

 It’s amazing how dehydrated you can get without even realizing it.
 When your body is hungry and thirsty, your mind gets foggy and grumpy.
 Be careful that you don’t sabotage yourself by trying to survive the day on empty.
 Fill up a water bottle and grab some veggies or almonds.